HVAC Maintenance FAQ: What Should I Set My Thermostat to When I’m Away From Home?

 It’s a hot day, and your air conditioner has been pumping cold air into your home for hours.
 Now, you need to go out to do some shopping.
 You don’t want to waste cold air and money by keeping the air conditioner on with no one in the house.
 At the same time, you don’t want to come home to a hot house after a long day.

 Setting thermostats when you’re not home can be confusing.
-Although trying to balance comfort and energy savings may seem complicated, our HVAC system experts at Peninsula Heating and Air can help you clear up the confusion and save money.
+Although trying to balance comfort and energy savings may seem complicated, our HVAC system experts at Peninsula Heating and Air can help you with this guide, clear up the confusion and save money.
 So what should the temperature be when I’m not home?
 Let’s take a closer look.

 Peninsula Heating & Air proudly services Air Conditioners and Furnaces for Middle Peninsula and Peninsula Virginia residents surrounding Williamsburg, Gloucester, and Yorktown.